-- 41. Defendants' unauthorized exploitation of Asserted Brand Copyrights to advertise, offer for sale and sell inferior products on Defendants' Online Stores constitutes copyright infringement. - 42.
-On information and belief, Defendants' infringing acts were willful, deliberate, and committed with prior notice and knowledge of the Asserted Brand Copyrights. - 43.
-Each Defendant either knew, or should have reasonably known, that the Asserted Brand Copyrights are copyright protected, and that their unauthorized display and use of the representations infringed on the Asserted Brand Copyrights.
-Further, each Defendant continues to infringe upon Plaintiff's rights in and to the Asserted Brand Copyrights.
+- 48. Defendants' unauthorized exploitation of Copyright Protected Images to advertise, offer for sale and sell inferior products on Defendants' Online Stores constitutes copyright infringement. - 49.
+On information and belief, Defendants' infringing acts were willful, deliberate, and committed with prior notice and knowledge of the Copyright Protected Images. - 50.
+Each Defendant either knew, or should have reasonably known, that the Copyright Protected Images are subject to federal copyright protection.
+Further, each Defendant continues to infringe upon Plaintiff's rights in and to the Copyright Protected Images. - 51.
+As a direct and proximate result of their unauthorized and infringing conduct, Defendants have obtained and continue to realize direct and indirect profits and other benefits rightfully belonging to Plaintiff, and that Defendants would not otherwise have realized but for their infringement of Plaintiff's Copyright Protected Images.

-- 44. As a direct and proximate result of their unauthorized and infringing conduct, Defendants have obtained and continue to realize direct and indirect profits and other benefits rightfully belonging to Plaintiff, and that Defendants would not otherwise have realized but for their infringement of Plaintiff's Asserted Brand Copyrights. - 45.
-The foregoing acts of infringement constitute a collective enterprise of shared, overlapping facts and have been willful, intentional, and in disregard of and with indifference to the rights of the Plaintiff. - 46.
-Accordingly, Plaintiff seek an award of damages pursuant to 17 U.S.C. § 504. - 47.
+- 52. The foregoing acts of infringement constitute a collective enterprise of shared, conspiratorial, overlapping acts done in concert, and facts that have been willful, intentional, and in disregard of and with indifference to the rights of the Plaintiff.
+Accordingly, Defendants, and each of them, should be found jointly and severally liable. - 53.
+Accordingly, Plaintiff seek an award of damages pursuant to 17 U.S.C. § 504. - 54.
 In addition to actual damages, Plaintiff is entitled to receive the profits made by Defendants from their wrongful acts, pursuant to 17 U.S.C. § 504(b).
-Each Defendant should be required to account for all gains, profits, and advantages derived by each Defendant from their acts of infringement. - 48.
-In the alternative, Plaintiff is entitled to, and may elect to choose statutory damages pursuant to 17 U.S.C. § 504(c), which should be enhanced by 17 U.S.C. § 504(c)(2) because of Defendants' willful copyright infringement. - 49.
-Plaintiff is entitled to, and may elect to choose injunctive relief under 17 U.S.C. § 502, enjoining any use or exploitation by Defendants of their infringing work and for an order under 17 U.S.C. § 503 that any of Defendants' infringing products be impounded and destroyed. - 50.
-Plaintiff seeks and is also entitled to recover reasonable attorneys' fees and costs of suit pursuant to 17 U.S.C. § 505. - 51.
-Plaintiff has no adequate remedy at law, and, if Defendants' actions are not enjoined, Plaintiff will continue to suffer irreparable harm to the reputation and goodwill of their well-known Asserted Brand. - 52.
+Each Defendant should be required to account for all gains, profits, and advantages derived by each Defendant from their acts of infringement. - 55.
+In the alternative, Plaintiff is entitled to, and may elect to choose statutory damages pursuant to 17 U.S.C. § 504(c), which should be enhanced by 17 U.S.C. § 504(c)(2) because of Defendants' willful copyright infringement. - 56.
+Plaintiff is entitled to, and may elect to choose injunctive relief under 17 U.S.C. § 502, enjoining any use or exploitation by Defendants of their infringing work and for an order under 17 U.S.C. § 503 that any of Defendants' infringing products be impounded and destroyed. - 57.
+Plaintiff seeks and is also entitled to recover reasonable attorneys' fees and costs of suit pursuant to 17 U.S.C. § 505. - 58.
+Plaintiff has no adequate remedy at law, and, if Defendants' actions are not enjoined, Plaintiff will continue to suffer irreparable harm to the reputation and goodwill of their well-known Rotita Brand. - 59.
 The conduct of each Defendant is causing and, unless enjoined and restrained by this Court, will continue to cause Plaintiff great and irreparable injury that cannot fully be compensated or measured monetarily.
 As such, Plaintiff has no adequate remedy at law.
-Pursuant to 17 U.S.C. §§502 and 503, Plaintiff is entitled to injunctive relief prohibiting each Defendant from further infringing the

-Asserted Brand Copyrights and ordering that each Defendant destroy all unauthorized copies.
+Pursuant to 17 U.S.C. §§502 and 503, Plaintiff is entitled to injunctive relief prohibiting each Defendant from further infringing the Copyright Protected Images and ordering that each Defendant destroy all unauthorized copies.
 Defendants' copies, plates, and other embodiments of the copyrighted works from which copies can be reproduced, if any, should be impounded and forfeited to Plaintiff as instruments of infringement, and all infringing copies created by Defendants should be impounded and forfeited to Plaintiff, under 17 U.S.C §503.